espruino/EspruinoDocs/boards/MDBT42Q.md

 On-board peripherals
 --------------------

-While there are no buttons or LEDs on the module, the MDBT42Q build assumes:
+While there are no buttons or LEDs on the bare module, the MDBT42Q build assumes the following (which are connected on the breakout board):

 * There is a button (`BTN`/`BTN1`) between pin `D0` and 3.3v.
 Pulling this high on boot enables the bootloader.
 * There is a LED (`LED`/`LED1`) between pin `D1` and GND.
 This is flashes at boot and also indicates bootloader mode.

+The breakout board also contains a green LED on pin `D2`.
+As of build 1v99 this isn't mapped to a built-in variable, but a simple `global.LED2=D2` command will add it.

 Tutorials